Doctor who kept fetuses is vilified in life and death

 The rancor he generated in life only deepened after his death at 79 last month, when 2,246 sets of preserved fetal remains were discovered stacked floor to ceiling in a garage at his suburban Chicago home.

 One Indiana lawmaker pronounced Klopfer a “monster.”
 Anti-abortion legislators in Congress promptly introduced the Dignity for Aborted Children Act , which would require burial of aborted fetuses nationwide.
-The White House weighed in, calling for thorough investigations.
+The White House called for a thorough investigation.

 There is no indication Klopfer told others about his grim collection, including his wife.
 Investigators and others have been scrutinizing his past for clues and have been left to speculate.